 Mary Jacobson Declaration.
 A third student, Mary Jacobson, was in both Kluge's Music Theory and Advanced Orchestra classes.
 R. 52-5, at 2.
 Jacobson attested that, between these two classes, "[she] never heard Mr. Kluge refer to students by their first name, or by any gendered prefix or pronouns."
 Id. at 2.
 She "never heard Mr. Kluge discuss his use of last names with any student or give any explanation for it.
 His use of last names was not unnatural sounding.
-I never heard any students of him myself."
+I never heard any students question him about it, and I never brought up the topic to him myself."
 Id. at 2.
 And she "did not see or hear Mr. Kluge in conflict with any students nor did [she] witness any students receiving different treatment than the rest of the class received."
 Id.
 She also added that Kluge was a